dart-archive/wasm/flutter_wasm/README.md

 1. Add a dependency to *both* package `wasm` and `flutter_wasm` in `pubspec.yaml` and run `flutter pub get`. [#52](https://github.com/dart-lang/wasm/issues/52)

-1. Next run `flutter run wasm:setup` to build the Wasmer runtime for your host machine.
+1. Next run `flutter pub run wasm:setup` to build the Wasmer runtime for your host machine.
 This does not build the runtime for your target device.
 It will take a few minutes.